AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ### Step 1: Label Graphs

 We start with a set of ground truth graphs stored as individual SWC files, where the "xyz" attribute represents voxel coordinates in an image.
-Each ground truth graph is loaded and represented as a NetworkX graph with the voxel coordinates as a node-level attribute.
-The first step is to label the nodes of each graph with the corresponding segment IDs from the segmentation.
+Each ground truth graph is loaded and represented as a NetworkX graph with these coordinates as a node-level attribute.
+The first step is to label the nodes of each graph with the corresponding segment IDs.

 Note: Misalignments between the ground truth graphs and prediction segmentation are detected and corrected.